Baseball and American Culture

 Instructor: Arthur Tannenbaum

-ARTHUR TANNENBAUM is an Associate Curator in the Bobst Library and an Adjunct Professor in the English Department of the Faculty of Arts and Science.
+ARTHUR TANNENBAUM is an Associate Curator in the Bobst Library and has taught in the English Department of the Faculty of Arts and Science.
 He is currently the librarian for education in the Social Sciences Department.
 First as a student and then as faculty, he has been at NYU for more than thirty years.
 In 1992 he received the University Distinguished Teaching Medal in recognition for his work with students.

 Modern Concepts of Matter and the Cosmos